 Location: Yas Island, Abu Dhabi

-Specialist tour operators in Dubai offer deep sea fishing excursions in the waters of the Arabian Gulf, where you can throw your line out and try your luck at catching tuna, snapper, grouper, and barracuda.
-Local company Deep Sea Fishing Dubai is the pick of the bunch as their fishing tours are all day endeavors, starting with an early morning departure from the city and heading at least 45 miles off the coast, which maximizes fishing time and the likelihood of a successful catch.
+Specialist tour operators in Dubai offer deep-sea fishing excursions in the waters of the Arabian Gulf, where you can throw your line out and try your luck at catching tuna, snapper, grouper, and barracuda.
+Local company Deep Sea Fishing Dubai is the pick of the bunch, as their fishing tours are all day endeavors, starting with an early morning departure from the city and heading at least 72 kilometers off the coast, which maximizes fishing time and the likelihood of a successful catch.